-This layered analysis highlights how only function-dependent models have been defined for self-interested behavior.
+This layered analysis highlights how only function-dependent models have been defined for selfinterested behavior.
 It is also important to notice that selfishness models defined in literature (e.g. routing/forwarding selfishness depending on nodes' energy level) implies a sort of maliciousness of the user: he must implement a protocol modification, or change some implementation's parameters, in order to discard packets.
 The result is a behavior not consistent with the protocol specification (packets are not forwarded).
 Thus, we consider this kind of selfishness as a combined selfish-malicious behavior, which can effectively be adopted only by expert users (small percentage).
 This feature led us to notice that a more general selfishness model is possible.
-Thus we define to the network functions.
-When it does not need anymore network resources, it goes in a stand-by state, becoming unavailable to other nodes.
+Thus we define

 • Pure selfishness: a behavior concerning two possible states: ''active" and ''stand-by".
-As long as the node needs to communicate with the others, it is active and cooperates
+As long as the node needs to communicate with the others, it is active and cooperates to the network functions.
+When it does not need anymore network resources, it goes in a standby state, becoming unavailable to other nodes.